mirza-sync/hyperflexed/hover-cursor-highlight/README.md

 1. Today I learned about `::before` pseudo element.
 It was used to insert content to an element without introducing a new element.
 I thought it will be used to insert image or icon, but he's inserting glows!
 Pretty cool!

 2. I have no idea why there's multiple z-indexes on each classes.
 The `.card` is the parent element.
 Both the children (`.card-border` and `.card-content`) is covering its parent entirely.
 So I think z-index on `.card::before` is already enough.

+3. I have no idea how the javascript portion works lol.
+So much going on.

+4. Done with the tutorial.
+Overall very impressed with it.
+There's no way I can came out with this on my own.
+Didn't even understand some of it even though the guy explains each of his step.
+But it's okay.
+I'll keep on coding and discover more incomprehensible stuff.
+And things will unravel eventually.

+> Just code.